 Space to Work

 Offices and a gallery space occupy a portion of the second floor, while a 2,400 sq. ft. open-plan painting studio occupies the rest.
 The studio is divisible into smaller spaces, depending on the needs of the artists.
-The third floor consists of a smaller loft studio, approximately 900 sq. ft., and another open floor plan studio, approximately 1,200 sq. ft.
-A catwalk bridge spans the third floor materials area.
+The third floor consists of a smaller loft studio, approximately 900 sq. ft., and another open floor plan resource space, approximately 1,200 sq. ft.
+This resource space holds tools, a supply of paper and canvas, and demonstration boards for artists to access during their residency.
+A catwalk bridge spans the third floor materials area where artists have 24/7 access to their paint.
 (Because of shared open studio space, solvent use will be limited)